intelligent-machine-learning/dlrover/examples/pytorch/mnist/README.md

 - Download the dataset from [Kaggle MNIST Dataset](https://www.kaggle.com/datasets/hojjatk/mnist-dataset).
 - Untar the dataset into a directory like `data/mnist_png`.

-The directory will has 2 sub-directories like
+There are 2 sub-directories in the directory.

 ```text
 |-data